 Since most shipping companies use a shared shipping vessel, container shipping times range from four to eight weeks.
 It’ll be hard to find a shipper who can get your bulk container shipment into Thailand any sooner than that.

-If you’re looking for a company to ship your belongings to Thailand in, you can fill out the form below and get quotes directly from international shipping companies.
+If you’re looking for a company to ship your belongings to Thailand in, you can go to this page and get quotes directly from international shipping companies.
 Be using their service, be sure to ask about restrictions, what items are taxable, pickup fees, and shipping rates and times.

 Container shipping is the best choice when moving all your belongings to Thailand.
 This is what our editor, John Wolcott, and his family did.
 Since they had a daughter and already bought her necessities in America, they found out it would be cheaper to ship what they had to Thailand instead of buying it again, often at more expensive prices.